How to improve safety in your food company

 This rule establishes procedures and requirements for accreditation bodies seeking recognition by the FDA, as well as third party certification bodies seeking accreditation.
 These bodies will be able to conduct food safety audits and certify that foreign food facilities follow FDA food safety guidelines.

-7. Foreign Supplier Verification Program
+Foreign Supplier Verification Program for Importers

 The Foreign Supplier Verification Program applies to all importers of human and animal food into the United States.
 It requires importers to verify that their global suppliers comply with FDA regulations.